Lightstreamer/Lightstreamer-kafka-connector/README.md

 which generates the `lightstreamer-kafka-connector-deploy-<version>.zip` bundle under the `deploy` folder.

 Then, unzip it into the `adapters` folder of the Lightstreamer Server installation.
-Check that the final Lightstreamer layout looks like the following:
+Finally, check that the Lightstreamer layout looks like the following:

 ```sh
 LS_HOME/